jonasjacek/colors/README.md

-# XTERM Colors Cheat Sheet
+# 256 Colors Cheat Sheet
 Comprehensive list of all 256 color codes for Xterm including:

 * color examples